abhishekbodhekar/URLShortner/README.md

     (prints userName and API key)

+    **NOTE** - calling this API will override any old key available for the userName.

 *  /getVisits/

     - Desciption : GET request, This prints the number of visists made to shortURL.
 The key and userName along with shortURL must be passed.
 REMEMBER, get the API key from /registerNewKey/